amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 1. The user presses a submit button
 1. A report is generated and is somehow affected by the input that the user selected

 Furthermore, suppose that behind the scenes there is tons of business logic with reads and writes to the database after the user presses the submit button.
-With tracer bullet development, we would work like this:
+With tracer bullet development, we might work like this:
 1. Make button and have clicking on that button display a report that says “hello world”
 1. Add an input field and have clicking on the button generate a report that uses some information from the input field
 1. Repeat step 2 with a different input field.
 Keep doing this until all input fields are done